Abdulkhadir63/Adventureworks-Data-Lakehouse-Pipeline/README.md

 - Create a Databricks Workspace.
 - Import the notebooks from the `databricks/` folder.
 - Create a Databricks Workflow (Job).
-- Attach a compute cluster or use Serverless Compute (if available).
+- Attach a compute cluster or use Serverless Compute.
-- Update the Airflow connection with your Databricks workspace details.
+- Update the Airflow connection (`databricks_default`) with your Databricks workspace details.
-- Configure the correct Job ID in the Airflow DAG.
+- Configure the correct Job ID (`DATABRICKS_JOB_ID`) in the Airflow DAG.

----

 # ▶️ Run the Pipeline

 Once everything is configured:

 1. Upload source files to Amazon S3.
-2. Trigger the Airflow DAG.
+2. Trigger the Airflow DAG (`adventure_works_fullLoad_bronze`).
-3. Airflow starts the Databricks Workflow.
+3. Airflow senses incoming CSV files and triggers the Databricks Workflow.
-4. Data flows through:
+4. Data flows sequentially through:
-   - Bronze
+   - Bronze Layer
-   - Silver
+   - Silver Layer
-   - Validation
+   - Validation Layer
-   - Gold
+   - Gold Layer
 5. Gold tables are available in Databricks SQL Warehouse.
 6. Connect Power BI to the SQL Warehouse and refresh the dashboard.

----

 # 📊 Open the Power BI Dashboard